 Photo credits Kevin Ramos.

 No Filipino event would be complete without delicious food!
 We had amazing local Filipino food vendors serving up unique twists to traditional Filipino dishes.
-Thank you Las Piñas Kusina (pictured), Merienda, Filipino Fusion Desserts and Kanto by Tita Flips.
+Thank you Las Piñas Kusina (pictured), Merienda, Filipino Fusion Desserts and Kanto by Tita Flips

 Full room!
 It was a sold-out event.
 Can you tell?